EVS-GIS/landuse-fct/README.md

 To create the landuse map, a database.ini file need to be configurate with the Postgresql database parameters created.
 Rename config/example_config.ini file to config.ini then modify the parameters with the right configuration.

+The processing need the spatial extent to get the the landuse inside with geopackage file inside the inputs directory (some exemple for france available), study_area_name in config.ini set the file to choose.

 The database with datasets imported need to be prepare to set SRID, geometry columns, primary keys and spatial index before generate landuse map.
 In command prompt in landuse directory and with activated virtual environment.

+The *output* directory gather the final files.

 **WARNING, the operation could be time consuming if you have loaded the whole France**